On the Double (album)

-On the Double is a double album by Dutch rock band Golden Earring, released in 1969.
+On the Double is the fourth studio album and first double album by Dutch rock band Golden Earring, released in 1969 on Polydor Records.
 It was the last album released under the name Golden Earrings as well as the last to feature drummer Jaap Eggermont, who left to pursue a career as a record producer, ultimately creating Stars on 45.

 Track listing

-All songs written by Kooymans except where noted.
+All songs written by George Kooymans except where noted.